sethgreen23/printf/README.md

-# Printf project
+# C - Printf project.

-# First team project in ALX
+This is our first project as a team in ALX.